-"The purpose of a regional land use plan is to create a vision of future land use, including identifying conservation and development areas, and providing land use decision makers with guidance and direction.
+"The purpose of a regional land use plan is to provide guidance for future land use and an indication of the desired future state of the region.
+This guidance may include the identification of varying degrees or types of land use in specific areas of the planning region, and should provide land use decision makers, assessors and land users with guidance and direction on the use of land, water and other renewable and non-renewable resources.
 By bringing clarity to the appropriate uses and levels of use of the land, a regional plan helps create certainty for land users and assists in avoiding future land use conflicts."

 Terms of Reference

 Who We Are